desval/CAS_final_project/README.md

-Recent advances in the estimation of heterogenous causal effects build on supervised machine learning methods that have  been traditionally used for predictive tasks.
+Recent advances in the estimation of heterogeneous causal effects build on supervised machine learning methods that have  been traditionally used for predictive tasks.
 Assuming unconfoundedness, we estimate and compare 4 different models.
-Each model in implemeted in a dedicated notebook.
+Each model is implemented in a dedicated notebook.

 Project overview: